Check out the range of Pisa short breaks on TravelSupermarket, comparing deals to find your ideal trip to Italy...

+Most people are familiar with at least one of Pisa's many attractions.
 The Leaning Tower has been an iconic sight in Europe for hundreds of years.
-Indeed, no Pisa city breaks would be complete without spending at least a brief time seeing the famous tower.
+Indeed, Pisa city breaks wouldn't be complete without spending at least a brief time seeing the famous tower.
 It was constructed between the 12th and 14th centuries and remains standing due to some complex physics.

 The Leaning Tower is located in the Piazza dei Miracoli, where visitors can also enjoy seeing the town's Cathedral and Baptistry.
 Construction work on the Cathedral of Saint Mary of the Assumption began in 1604, when the power of the Maritime Republic was at its height.
 An appealing mix of architectural styles can be seen in its structure.

 Another advantage of Pisa is the transport links it enjoys.
-Beautiful Mediterranean beaches are within easy reach by both car and public transport, with the coastline just a few minutes away.
+Beautiful Mediterranean beaches are within easy reach by car and public transport, with the coastline just a few minutes away.
 The city also functions as a convenient gateway to access the beauties of Tuscany, where you can explore rolling hills covered with vineyards and inviting woodlands.
 Florence, with its Renaissance art and history, is within reach and Livorno on the coast can also be explored with relative ease.

 Getting into Pisa from Pisa International Airport is easy.
 Trains and buses from Pisa Airport are frequent and inexpensive.
 Trains shuttle between the airport and the centre every half hour.
 Buses take about 20 minutes into the centre of the city and depart every 10 minutes or so.
 Tickets for the colour-coded service (it's called LAM Rossa, or the “red line”, between the airport and the tower) cost around a euro and are available from automatic machines or newsagents and tobacconists, but make sure you purchase your ticket before you board.